 Co-President is a co-title everyone at The Nerdery shares.
 We have good reasons for this.

 First, we believe that distributed leadership is essential to any forward-looking company.
-On a higher level, we’ve had one President: the late, great Luke Bucklin, who co-founded our company in 2003 with partners Mike Derheim and Mike Schmidt.
-Co-President was what Luke called us – every one of us – just before his tragic passing.
+On a higher level, the late, great Luke Bucklin – our founding President – called all of us Co-President just before his tragic passing.
 We took it to heart, and we carry it forward.

-In Luke’s last published media interview, Biz Journal asked our leader and friend for his tips on managing and motivating people.
+In Luke’s last published media interview, Biz Journal asked for his tips on managing and motivating people.
 Luke said: “Don’t make them earn your trust – give them your trust to make decisions and stand behind them when they do.”

 You don’t have to read between the lines to see that this is how Co-Presidents are made.
 This has always worked for us.

-Moving forward, the position of Nerdery President will remain unfilled.
-But the similarly big shoes of a Nerdery Co-President are filled by veterans and newbie-nerds alike.
-Nerdery CEO Mike Derheim makes it a priority to meet with each incoming employee to present them with a Co-President bracelet, along with an unabridged copy of Luke’s 2 a.m. email/opus that made all of us Co-Presidents.
+The big shoes of a Nerdery Co-President are filled by veterans and newbie-nerds alike.
+Nerdery CEO Tom O’Neill makes it a priority to meet with each incoming employee to convey that Co-Presidency is more of a shared responsibility than an individual right.

 So if you get an email from one of us and the title below our signature says two things, both are absolutely true – but that’s not nearly all that we do.